NVIDIA/DL4AGX/AV-Solutions/uniad_tensorrt/README.md

 (Image taken from the [UniAD repo](https://github.com/OpenDriveLab/UniAD/tree/main))

-This repo demonstrate how to deploy UniAD on NVIDIA Drive Orin platform using TensorRT.
+This repo demonstrates how to deploy UniAD on NVIDIA Drive Orin platform using TensorRT.
 Specifically, we trained a tiny version of UniAD (`UniAD-tiny`) and provide step by step workflow including model training, ONNX model export, and inference with a sample C++ application.

 ## Table of Contents
 1. [Getting Started](#start)